How can I look good to my boss?

 …as the subordinate's work improves over time, you should respond with a corresponding reduction in the intensity of the monitoring.”

-In the last point, we talked about several questions you can use to help you better manage up.
+In the last section, we talked about several questions you can use to help you better manage up.

 There's another pair of questions you can ask to help you get a better idea of their Task Relevant Maturity (TRM):